QuakeWatch Server Manual

 stRptClientsFlag = true/false

-of currently-connected clients will be included in generated status
+list of currently-connected clients will be included in generated

 stRptClientQueriesFlag = true/false